An Enclosed Dog Walking Field in Dorset for Play and Training near Corfe Castle.

 The park comprises 6.5 acres, and new fencing has just been installed.
 We can provide different environments for you and your dog, from the single dog who needs time on their own in Tranquil Meadow to the Dorset Dogs Adventure Zone where your dog and their friends can play.

 Muttley Solutions provides general dog training and specialises in Pet Gun Dog training.
-Dorset Dogs Scent world is a purpose-built scent adventure ready to challenge you and your dog.
 This field is available to rent for gundog practice.

 Enclosed single dog walking field for reactive and nervous dogs.

 The team at Purbeck Dog Park want to make a difference to all those dogs and owners who struggle to do normal doggy stuff.
-We have set aside about 1.5 acres of enclosed fencing and we will have privacy netting to ensure your dog can relax and have some fun.
-Therefore if you live in Wareham, Corfe Castle, Swanage, Weymouth and other areas in Dorset then our Park is in easy reach and ensure you have a safe area for your dog.
+We have set aside about 1.5 acres of enclosed fencing.
+Therefore if you live in Wareham, Corfe Castle, Swanage, Weymouth and other areas in Dorset, then our Park is within easy reach and ensures you have a safe area for your dog.

-For security, there is a double-entry gate system so you can ensure your dog is safe when getting out of the car.
-Within the field, there is some play equipment and digging pits so you can have fun with your dog.
+There is some play equipment and digging pits within the field so you can have fun with your dog.

 Dorset Dogs Adventure Zone